Carbon footprint

 • the "Financed Emissions" method, which estimates the amount of greenhouse gases a financial institution is responsible for through its investments, through a precise "attribution factor" scale established on business sectors of listed and unlisted companies.

-A difference can be made in many different ways, but whatever path or trajectory is chosen and wherever it leads, it is necessary to make sure that the "footprint" of companies is combined with the sustainable economy, to make companies more transparent and clean at the level of environmental impact, governance and leadership, paving the way and conditioning environmental "inside-out" risk in a positive way, thus building a more equitable economy and fully sustainable development into the economic and social fabric.
+A difference can be made in many different ways, but whatever path or trajectory is chosen and wherever it leads, it is necessary to make sure that the "footprint" of companies is combined with the sustainable economy, to make companies more transparent and clean at the level of environmental impact, governance and leadership, paving the way and conditioning environmental "inside-out" risk positively, thus building a more equitable economy and fully sustainable development into the economic and social fabric.

 Latest articles